David-Johansson1/Portfolio/recipebud-waitlist/README.md

 ## Overview

-A sophisticated React-based landing page designed to build anticipation and capture early users for RecipeBud's iOS app launch.
+A sophisticated React-based landing page designed to build anticipation and capture early users for RecipeBud's iOS app currently in beta.
 This marketing platform combines modern web technologies with conversion-focused design, delivering a seamless experience that turns visitors into engaged waitlist members.

 The project demonstrates production-grade frontend development with advanced user experience optimization and strategic user acquisition features.